anonmily/redux-actionize/README.md

 			application: ApplicationState.get_reducer()
 		})

-We can use and dispatch the action creators directly, one by one:
+We can then use and dispatch the action creators directly, one by one:

 	import ApplicationState from './application_state'